What are Fiber Optics?

 Fiber Optic vs. Copper: Performance Comparison

 The gap between fiber optic cable and copper has widened dramatically as bandwidth demands from cloud computing, AI, and 5G have grown.
-The chart below compares both technologies across the metrics that matter most for modern network infrastructure.

 Why Demand for Fiber Is Accelerating